 How do you save your worm bins from aggressive ants?
 To find the answer, we asked our summer college interns, Maddie and Kelly, to investigate.
 The worm bins at Solana Center recently experienced an increase in ant populations, possibly due to the decomposing food source and the moisture the bins provided.
 Although most species of ants will not harm the worms (other than depleting the worms’ food source), the ants in our worm bins were aggressive and ended up killing some of our worms.
 We researched a few options for discouraging the ants from getting into our bins and decided to test the different methods.
-The various methods primarily revolved around reducing access, using either vaseline, diatomaceous earth, or a water moat.
-The other method involved using a bait trap that was safe for humans.
+The various methods primarily revolved around reducing access, using either vaseline, diatomaceous earth, or a bait trap that was safe for humans.

 One way to protect the worms is to create a barrier that the ants won’t cross.
 Diatomaceous earth is a repellent capable of killing ants which can be easily spread around your bins.
 The white chalk-like powder is derived from fossilized shells of diatom, an ancient marine algae.
 The diatom’s exoskeleton is made from silica which, as a powder, is a useful insecticide.
 When in contact with an insect, the diatomaceous earth will stick to their exoskeletons, leaching out and absorbing any moisture which will dehydrate and eventually kill the ants.
 Although chemical-free, this substance serves as an effective treatment for insect infestations.
 Due to our aggressive ant problem, our bins were overrun and the worms were under attack.
 By outlining the perimeter of the bin area with the diatomaceous earth, the ants were unable to enter the bins.